-- 1. For swine and cattle that originate within of Indiana, a pre-entry movement permit is not required. - 2.
-For swine and cattle that originate outside of Indiana, a pre-entry movement permit is not required when an electronic certificate of veterinary inspection is issued. - 3.
-For swine and cattle originating outside of Indiana, a pre-entry movement permit is required when a paper certificate of veterinary inspection is issued. - a.
-The 2023 Indiana State Fair pre-entry movement permit number is "INSF22" and must be noted on all paper certificates of veterinary inspection. - b.
-The 2023 National Swine Registry Open and Junior Exposition pre-entry movement permit number is "EXP23" and must be noted on the paper certificate of veterinary inspection. - 4.
-For farmed cervids that originate outside of Indiana, a BOAH approved pre-entry movement permit number must be noted on the certificate of veterinary inspection.
+- For swine and cattle that originate within of Indiana, a pre-entry movement permit is not required. - For swine and cattle that originate outside of Indiana, a pre-entry movement permit is not required when an electronic certificate of veterinary inspection is issued. - For swine and cattle originating outside of Indiana, a pre-entry movement permit is required when a paper certificate of veterinary inspection is issued. - a.
+The 2025 Indiana State Fair pre-entry movement permit number is "INSF25" and must be noted on all paper certificates of veterinary inspection. - For farmed cervids and aquaculture, that originate outside of Indiana, a BOAH approved pre-entry movement permit number must be noted on the certificate of veterinary inspection.
 Permit applications are available online at: www.in.gov/boah/species-information/cervids-deer-elk/ - a.
-The pre-entry movement permit application must be received by BOAH at least 5 business days before moving into Indiana. - b.
-The Indiana State Board of Animal Health must authorize any proposed movements prior to entry into the State.
+The pre-entry movement permit application must be received by BOAH at least 5 business days before moving into Indiana.